-Consider people’s experiences with relationships and whose relationships you admire.
+Consider people’s relationship experiences and those you admire.
 They may be able to help you figure out what’s important to focus on.

 - Ask yourself if you’re ready to share.

-Just because you’ve identified someone to talk to doesn’t mean you feel ready to talk yet, and that’s okay.
-If you want to open up to someone who you haven’t spent time with lately, try finding moments to bond more recently before bringing up your situation.
+Just because you’ve identified someone to talk to doesn’t mean you’re ready to talk, and that’s okay.
+If you want to open up to someone you haven’t spent time with lately, try finding moments to spend time together before bringing up your situation.

-Spending time together may help you feel more comfortable when you are ready to share and can allow you to preview their response by discussing a separate but related topic.
+Spending time together may help you feel more comfortable when sharing and allows you to preview their response by discussing a separate but related topic.

 - Bring up the issue.